ada-url/ada/docs/cli.md

 ### Piping Example

-Ada can process URLs from piped input, making it easy to integrate with other command-line tools.
+Ada can process URLs from piped input, making it easy to integrate with other command-line tools that produce ASCII or UTF-8 outputs.
 Here's an example of how to pipe the output of another command into Ada.
 Given a list of URLs, one by line, we may query the normalized URL string (`href`) and detect any malformed URL:

 ```bash
 cat dragonball_url.txt | adaparse --get href